 A headhunting assignment will start with the recruiter identifying potential candidates holding the exact skills and experience that the business has requested.
 You can think of this as the recruiter’s “wish list”.
-This could include your qualifications, industries you’ve operated in, exposure to different technologies, clients you’ve worked with, the size of your network, etc. To get that initial call, you have to match the recruiter’s “wish list” and make it easy for the recruiter to spot you as a good fit for the role by making this information public.
+This could include your qualifications, industries you’ve operated in, exposure to different technologies, clients you’ve worked with, the size of your network, etc. To get that initial call, you have to identify yourself as a good fit for the role by making this information public.

 Include company profiles for each employer.

-Headhunters may look for candidates who work or have worked in certain companies or in companies that have a similar company structure and environment to their client’s business.
+Headhunters look for candidates who work or have worked in certain companies or in companies that are similar to their client’s business.
 If the position involves working with various company branches or subsidiaries, then the headhunter might target their search for individuals with experience working at a national, multi-state, or parent company.

 Include a brief, 2-3 sentence description of each employer in your work history that provides an at-a-glance overview of the company.
 What does the company do?
 Who does their customer base comprise of?
 Is the business local or does it operate in other locations?
 Does it have a special designation, such as a Fortune 500?

 Don’t take your experience for granted.
-This information could get you a call quicker than your competition and you want to make it as readily available to recruiters as possible.
+This information could get you a call quicker than your competition, so make it as readily available to recruiters as possible.

 Join the conversation.

 Think about the last time you heard a stranger say something interesting.
 Did you want to know more about them or listen to what else they had to say?
 The same curiosity motivates headhunters to investigate professionals as prospective candidates.
 Consider speaking at industry events.
 Be quoted in news publications.
 Make a point to contribute to online group discussions.
-Publish your own LinkedIn blog (Twitter tip: If you send a tweet to @LinkedInPulse with the title and link to your post, your chances of going viral will increase.
-LinkedIn monitors that account closely to look for interesting articles to share with its user base.).
 Follow industry hashtags and participate in chats on Twitter.

 Taking these steps to establish yourself as an expert in your field will show headhunters that you not only have the experience, but you have the expertise as well.
 Personal branding is no longer a buzzword; rather, it is a modern-day principle of career strategy.